 OBTAIN AN ELECTRICAL CONTRACTOR LICENSE: Acquiring an electrical contractor license means you can run your own business as a general contractor and hire other licensed electricians.
 Electrical contractor licensing requirements also vary by individual cities and counties.

-For instance, Sedgewick County offers three different licensing classes, including: Class A, Class B, and Class D. Only Class A licenses are authorized to work on commercial properties.
+For instance, Sedgewick County offers three licensing classes, including: Class A, Class B, and Class D. Only Class A licenses are authorized to work on commercial properties.

-Besides completing an electrical contractor application, most counties require electrical contractors to carry at least $300,000 of general liability insurance, as well as worker’s compensation insurance and adequate auto insurance coverage.
+Besides completing an electrical contractor application, most counties require electrical contractors to carry at least $300,000 of general liability insurance, as well as workers' compensation insurance and adequate auto insurance coverage.

 The Wyandotte County/Kansas City area offers two types of electrical contractor licenses: master electrical contractor and master residential electrical contractor.
 These licenses are issued by the Kansas City Neighborhood Resource Center.
 For specific electrical contractor licensing requirements in your area, contact the area building inspection department.

-Types of Electrical Licensure in Kansas
+Types of Electrician Licensure in Kansas

 Electrical licenses in Kansas are issued by local municipalities, based on requirements set forth by the state legislature.
 Some counties regulate specific types of electricians, such as those who install elevators and alarm systems.
-In most cases, electrical licensures fall under the following categories:
+In most cases, electrician licensures fall under the following categories:

 Journeyman Electrician: A Journeyman Electrician needs at least two years (4,000 hours) of electrical trade experience under the supervision of a licensed electrician, as well as 240 hours of classroom instruction.